Skip to content

 Resources:

-Equivalent BvD model of the quartz tuning fork:
+Equivalent BvD model of the quartz tuning fork (see the impedance analyzer measurement):

 • R1=53727 $\Omega$